You May Have Heard of Reverse Osmosis, but What Is It and What Does It Actually Do?

 Personal Health — Water makes up about 60% of your body’s weight—your body depends on water to survive.
 Every cell, tissue, and organ in your body needs water to work properly.
 Lack of water can lead to dehydration.
 Water gets rid of wastes, keeps your temperature normal, lubricates and cushions joints, and protects sensitive tissues.
 For your body to function correctly, you must replenish its water supply by consuming beverages and foods that contain water.
 Well and city water can contain contaminants such as, chlorine arsenic, aluminum, copper, lead, chromium, and many others.
 Reverse Osmosis filters out 95-99% of these harmful metals and chemicals.

 Environmentally Responsible — Single-use plastic bottles are a leading cause of environmental pollution.
 About 70% of plastic water bottles bought in the United States end up in landfills or in the oceans, harming the ecosystem and poisoning animals.
 Reverse Osmosis allows you to have better-than-bottled water quality in your reusable bottle.

-Convenient — A reverse osmosis drinking water system takes up minimal space in your home and gives you contaminate-free water straight from your tap and into your refillable water bottle.
-C&J Water can even hook the Reverse Osmosis up to your refrigerator and ice maker.
+Convenient — A reverse osmosis drinking water system takes up minimal space in your home and gives you contaminate-free water straight from your tap and into your refillable water bottle. c and j water can even hook the Reverse Osmosis up to your refrigerator and ice maker.

 Where Should I Use Reverse Osmosis Water

-Drinking Water — Instead of drinking the water that comes straight from your tap, and the contaminate that are in it, drinking RO water has a better taste and quality.
+Drinking Water — Instead of drinking the water that comes straight from your tap, and the contaminate that is in it, drinking RO water has a better taste and quality.

 Cooking — While boiling water gets rid of some harmful bacteria, it doesn’t eliminate everything.
 The water that comes from your Reverse Osmosis faucet is clean and ready to cook with.